Uquinix/lotus/docs/system/target-sparc.rst

 Sparc32 System emulator
 -----------------------

-Use the executable ``qemu-system-sparc`` to simulate the following Sun4m architecture machines:
+Use the executable ``lotus-system-sparc`` to simulate the following Sun4m architecture machines:

 -  SPARCstation 4